ojaswiatg/template-bun-express-typescript/README.md

 ## Tips

 1. You can put some commonly used commands like build and release commands on a release.sh file and add a script to run in package.json file.
+2. Don't forget to set the origin to your repository!!!

 ### Happy Building!